 First, it allows you to do free market research.
-It’s a realistic test of how well your product satisfies you customer.
+It’s a realistic test of how well your product satisfies your customer.
 Free analytic tools are available all over the web.
 Even if you just offer your product for free on a short-term basis, it can provide invaluable feedback.
 Take advantage of this.

 Second, people like free.
 Plain and simple.
 A free, limited, version of your SaaS program will increase your market exposure and showcase your skills as a web developer.

-This isn’t to say that you shouldn’t have a monetization strategy from the get go.
+This isn’t to say that you shouldn’t have a monetization strategy from the get-go.
 Figure out what you can do for free and start from there.
 Just remember that you should be able to do it correctly, as well as for free.
 You have one chance to make an impact, so make sure you do it right.

 Once you’ve figured out what you’re willing to do for free, figure out what you aren’t.
-Eventually, you want to drive conversions from your free product, to a premium service.
+Eventually, you want to drive conversions from your free product to a premium service.
 Implement a system to steadily drive customers to your premium services.
-And if you your freemium services have to be good, your paid services should be out of this world.
+And if your freemium services have to be good, your paid services should be out of this world.

 Starting an SaaS startup is not easy.
 There are a lot of steps and even more pitfalls.
 Dont be afraid to seek advice and help from industry experts.
 Figure out what market you are targeting, and seek out Venture Capital investment.

 Having a development partner with years of experience is also extremely helpful.
 The folks over at Software Developers India have been doing this for years and know every in and out of the SaaS world.
 Email us or call at 408.802.2885 today for a free business consultation.